nf-core/airrflow/docs/usage/single_cell_tutorial.md

 For the purpose of running this tutorial on your local machine, we recommend a docker installation.

-To install docker, follow the instructions...
+To install docker, follow the instructions [here] (https://docs.docker.com/engine/install/).
+After installation on linux, don't forget to check the post-installation steps [here] (https://docs.docker.com/engine/install/linux-postinstall/).

 ## Testing the pipeline with built-in tests